-BRIEF REVIEW OF THE SECUAL HARASSMENT & VIOLENCE POLICY
+BRIEF REVIEW OF THE SEXUAL HARASSMENT & VIOLENCE POLICY

-Cornerstone University's commitment to a campus that reflects and protects the dignity and worth of each individual is documented in detail in our Sexual Harassment and Violence

-Prevention and Response Policy.
+Cornerstone University's commitment to a campus that reflects and protects the dignity and worth of everyone is documented in detail in our Sexual Harassment and Violence Prevention and Response Policy.
 This portion of the report provides an overview of the process and roles when an incident is reported.
+Upon a report of sexual harassment or violence, the complainant (or victim) will receive a written explanation of rights and options, even if they are given verbally in an initial meeting or at the time of a report.